johnkegz/StackOverflow-lite/README.md

 ## Description
-Stackoverflow-lite app enables user to create an account, singin, view questions, post a question, view number of answers, view number of questions
+Stackoverflow-lite product enables user to
+    * create an account
+    * singin
+    * view questions
+    * post a question
+    * view number of answers
+    * view number of questions
+    * comment on an answer
+    * up vote or down vote an answer
+    * delete question posted by user
+    * fetch all questions ever asked by the user
+    * accept an answer

 ### Prerequisites